xcp-ng/xcp-ng-org/docs/guides/guest-UEFI-Secure-Boot.md

 Enabling UEFI Secure Boot for guests ensures that XCP-ng VMs will only execute trusted binaries at boot.
 In practice, these are the binaries released by the operating system (OS) vendor for the OS running in the VM (Microsoft Windows, Debian, RHEL, Alpine, etc.).

+## Upcoming changes in Secure Boot

+The default Secure Boot keys in XCP-ng are changing.

+Previously, XCP-ng only shipped with the PK included by default; Secure Boot databases had to be installed using `secureboot-certs`.

+New versions of XCP-ng `varstored` (from version **TODO** and newer) now comes with a complete set of Secure Boot databases (PK/KEK/db/dbx) by default, meaning that guest Secure Boot will now work without needing further pool configuration.

+### What this change means for you

+You will not be affected in most cases.

+* Existing VMs will not be affected unless you use the ["Propagate certificates"](#propagate-pool-certificates-to-a-vm) feature in Xen Orchestra (which has always had the effect of resetting VM Secure Boot variables to that of the pool).
+* If you followed our previous guides and used `secureboot-certs install` to install the default Secure Boot databases into your pool, these databases will not be changed.

+The only VMs affected by these changes are those with Secure Boot enabled but without custom Secure Boot databases.
+Previously, these VMs will execute all UEFI binaries even with Secure Boot enabled (due to an empty dbx variable); however, going forward, revoked UEFI binaries (e.g. from an outdated media) will no longer boot on such VMs with Secure Boot enabled.

+To continue booting outdated media on these VMs, you can either:

+- Disable Secure Boot;
+- Or erase the VM's dbx variable with the command `varstore-rm <vm uuid> d719b2cb-3d3a-4596-a3bc-dad00e67656f dbx`

+Once your VM has completed installing, it should be able to manage its own Secure Boot variables (db/dbx) via its update mechanism.

 ## Requirements

 * XCP-ng >= 8.2.1.